 - Apply for financial aid.
 Many students either fail to file the Free Application for Federal Student Aid, known more commonly as the FAFSA, or only fill it out their senior year of high school.
 This form needs to be completed every year that you are in school, even if you didn’t qualify for financial aid in years past.
 At the same time, if you feel that you’re deserving of financial need but your circumstances weren’t accurately reflected on the FAFSA, ask for a financial aid appeal.

 - Continue your scholarship search on Fastweb.
 Finally, continue your scholarship search on Fastweb by logging on frequently and setting a goal to apply to 2 – 3 scholarships each week.
-Find scholarships that only take a few minutes to apply for, similar to this $1,000 Scholarship Success Sweepstakes.
+Find scholarships that only take a few minutes to apply for, similar to these quick and easy Scholarships.
 Again, so many students limit the scholarship search to their senior year of high school, when in fact, there are thousands of scholarship opportunities for college students and graduate students.
 Earning scholarships throughout your academic career enable you to use your money for other education costs or student life.
 Some scholarship opportunities could be life-changing, so be sure to apply for those opportunities that have big figures as well as those smaller scholarships that can add up to help alleviate your finances.